jexxa-projects/Jexxa/README.md

 # Jexxa - A Ports and Adapters Framework for Java

 Jexxa is a lightweight framework to implement durable business applications based on a [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) architecture.
+Most people still use the original name _hexagonal architecture_.
 It is particularly suitable for the implementation of microservices in conjunction with Domain Driven Design.

 Goal of this framework is to support the development of _durable_ business applications as good as possible.
 Therefore, Jexxa stresses the following aspects in particular: